INDUS: Effective and Efficient Language Models for Scientific Applications: Methodology: Encoder Models

-We performed a brief analysis to understand the differences between the vocabularies of \IndusBPE{} and the \roberta{} tokenizer.
-Out of $50,265$ tokens, $22,355 (44.5\%)$ tokens are common in both the tokenizers while the remaining $27,910 (55.5\%)$ tokens are included only in either tokenizer, indicating a significant distributional shift in domain.
-To further understand the effect, we applied both \roberta{} and \IndusBPE{} on $1,000$ randomly sampled text fragments from our datasets.
-These text fragments varied from full documents to abstracts to single sentences.
-As shown in Table \ref{tab:token_count}, \IndusBPE{} tokenizer produced fewer tokens than the \roberta{} tokenizer, leading to \~8\% drop in computation cost during training.
+We performed a brief analysis of the differences between the vocabularies of \IndusBPE{} and the \roberta{} tokenizer.
+Out of $50265$ tokens, $44.5\%$ tokens are common in both tokenizers while the remaining $55.5\%$ tokens are included only in either tokenizer, indicating a significant distributional shift in domain.
+To further understand this effect, we applied both tokenizers on $1000$ randomly sampled text fragments from our datasets.
+As shown in Table \ref{tab:token_count}, \IndusBPE{} tokenizer produced fewer tokens than the \roberta{} tokenizer, leading to an 8\% drop in computation cost during training.

-Table \ref{tab:tokenization_example} compares the \roberta{} tokenzier and \IndusBPE{} tokenizer, illustrating that the proposed tokenizer treated scientific terms (such as biomakers, phosphorylated, alzheimer) as single tokens while \roberta{} tokenizer splits these words into multiple subword pieces.